kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 ### Get account details and balance

-Now that you recovered the name of the account that the credential id of the passkey on the user's device belongs to you can proceed to retrieve all details of the account.
-This can be achieved by executing a local transaction against Testnet or any other network you may be developing your wallet dApp against.
-The code example below again uses the functional pattern for creating and executing transactions provided by the `@kadena/client` package.
-The transaction includes a call to the `get-webauthn-guard` function of the `webauthn-wallet` module for retrieving the account details and a call to the `get-balance` function of the `coin` module to retrieve the account balance.
-So, the gist of the Pact command to be executed is as follows.
+You now have the account name for the credential identifier associated withy the passkey on the user's device.
+With this information, you can proceed to retrieve all of the account details by executing a local transaction.
+The following code example again uses the functional programming pattern for creating and executing transactions provided by the `@kadena/client` package.

+The transaction includes:

+- A call to the `get-webauthn-guard` function of the `webauthn-wallet` module to retrieve the account details.
+- A call to the `get-balance` function of the `coin` module to retrieve the account balance.

+The gist of the Pact command to be executed is:

 ```pact
 [